Allamuchy Mountain State Park: History

+Attractions

 Waterloo Village

 The Morris Canal passing by Smith's General Store in Waterloo Village.

 Waterloo Village has exhibits from many different time periods from a 400-year-old Lenape (Delaware) Native American village to a port along the once prosperous Morris Canal.
 The early 19th-century village contains a working mill with gristmills and sawmills, a general store, a blacksmith shop and restored houses.